tweedegolf/storage-abstraction/README.md

 - `s3://` &rarr; Amazon S3
 - `b2://` &rarr; Backblaze B2

-What follows after this protocol is the part that contains the configuration of the storage:
+What follows after this protocol is the part that contains the configuration of the storage.
+The fragments part1 and part2 should be used for credentials and all other options, including the name of the bucket should go in the query string:

 ```typescript
 const url = "type://part1:part2?bucketName=bucket&extraOption1=value1&extraOption2=value2";
 ```

-### Options
+### <a name='options'></a>Options

 Both the configuration object and the configuration URL can contain an unlimited amount of optional configuration parameters using the `options` key in a configuration object or extending the query string of a configuration URL.
 During initialization the options will be parsed into an internal `options` object that you can check using `getOptions()`.

 Note that `bucketName` is part of the query string when using a configuration URL, but has its own key in a configuration object.
 To make sure the `options` object is the same in both ways of providing a configuration, the key `bucketName` gets stripped off the `options` object during initialization and is then added to the internal `configuration` object that you can check using `getConfiguration()`.

-Options are not checked, which means non-existent keys or invalid values are not filtered and removed; it is the programmer's responsibility to provide correct keys and values:
+Options are not validated, which means non-existent keys or invalid values are not filtered and removed; it is the programmer's responsibility to provide correct keys and values, see the following example showing the use of erroneous options for configuring Amazon S3:

 ```typescript
 // url